CoulKe/Code-Previewer-Highlighting-Block/readme.txt

 = What programming languages are supported? =

-The plugin currently supports 10 programming languages: JavaScript, TypeScript, HTML, CSS, JSON, PHP, Python, XML, SQL, and Markdown.
+The plugin supports 10+ programming languages: JavaScript, TypeScript, HTML, CSS, JSON, PHP, Python, XML, SQL, and Markdown.
+Language detection is automatic based on file extensions.

+= Can I manage multiple files in one block? =

+Yes!
+The plugin features a multi-file editor with tabbed interface.
+You can add, remove, and rename files dynamically.
+Each file can have different programming languages.

 = Can I copy the code from the preview? =

 Yes!
-Each code preview includes a copy button that allows users to easily copy the code to their clipboard.
+Each file includes a copy button that allows users to easily copy the code to their clipboard with success feedback.

 = Can I customize the appearance of the code preview? =